chrisseaton/rhizome/doc/inline-caching.md

 When we talk about deoptimisation later we'll discuss what else could go on the cache miss side of the branch.

+We haven't talked here about what happens if classes are monkey patched, so that the cache is still correct, it just now points at the wrong method.
+We'll solve that in a later document.

 #### Expanding to polymorphic caches

 Our inline cache handles just a single kind of receiver and only have a slow and